openstack/releases/PROCESS.rst

 4. Add documentation links on the series page on releases.o.o.
    See https://review.openstack.org/#/c/381005 for an example.

+5. Notify the documentation team that the final release has been tagged so they can update the documentation landing page.
+(They might wait to do that until the press release is published.)

-5. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
+6. Mark series as released on releases.o.o, by updating doc/source/index.rst and doc/source/$series/index.rst.
    See https://review.openstack.org/#/c/381006 for an example.

-6. Update the default series name in ``openstack/releases/openstack_releases/defaults.py`` to use the new series name.
+7. Update the default series name in ``openstack/releases/openstack_releases/defaults.py`` to use the new series name.

-7. Declare ``openstack/releases`` unfrozen.
+8. Declare ``openstack/releases`` unfrozen.

 Post-Final Release
 ==================